 Source: Denver Post

-CBS reports that a ‘Joke’ on Snapchat results in the arrest of 15-year-old student
+A ‘joke’ on Snapchat resulted in the arrest of a 15-year-old student

 “‘This kind of a joke, which is not funny, can have tremendous implications for his education as well as legally,’ said Buckeye Police Department Public Information Officer Donna Rossi.
 ‘He is looking at possible misdemeanor charges.
 There are cases where this can be a felony.’”